amitkumar-aimlp/projects/ensemble-learning-methods.md

 ---
 layout: default
-title: Ensemble Learning - Comprehensive Guide to Techniques, Benefits, and Applications
+title: Ensemble Learning Methods - Guide to Techniques, Benefits, and Applications
 description: Explore the essentials of Ensemble Learning, including types like Bagging, Boosting, and Stacking.
 Learn about key techniques, benefits, challenges, and real-world applications in this detailed guide.
 author: "Amit Kumar"
 date: "2020-01-13"